 $ pgbadger --help

-Finally, I would say it’s one of the best freely available tool for PostgreSQL log analysis and identifying performance issues.
-The shareable and feature-rich HTML reports & graphs has made it the go-to tool when it comes to capturing and sharing the database performance report with stakeholders.
+Finally, I would say it’s one of the best freely available tools for PostgreSQL log analysis and identifying performance issues.
+The shareable and feature-rich HTML reports & graphs have made it the go-to tool when it comes to capturing and sharing the database performance report with stakeholders 📊

 The main author and official maintainer of the